LNG: Supply, Demand, Pricing and Trading (Online Course)

 Overview

-But what is the outlook for the business?
-Will the turmoil of the last 3 years continue or will the commissioning of the 170 mtpa of capacity under construction in April 2023 lead to a more balanced market and prices varying over a narrower range that we have seen recently?
-The online course will, over 6 sessions, try to answer these questions.
+The online course will, over 6 sessions, discuss the issues facing the LNG business as it looks to meet the needs of consumers over period to 2050.
 It will focus on commercial issues, but technology and shipping will also be covered.
-It will consider the outlook for the business over the period to 2040 in terms of markets, sources of supply, pricing and trading and the response to energy transition.
+It will consider the outlook for the business in terms of markets, sources of supply, pricing and trading and the response to energy transition.
 It is designed not only for newcomers to LNG but also those who want to refresh their knowledge or who have experience in one part of the business or one region and want to widen their knowledge.

 Benefits of Attending